-“The best advice I can give someone is to take risks,” says Ammar Ahmad, founder and chief executive of AMR hair.
+“The best advice I can give someone is to take risks,” says Ammar Issa, founder and chief executive of AMR hair.

-Ahmad is no stranger to risk – at age 18, Ahmad set out to shake up the hair and beauty supplies industry, after seeing a gap in the market for affordable hairdressing tools.
+Issa is no stranger to risk – at age 18, Issa set out to shake up the hair and beauty supplies industry, after seeing a gap in the market for affordable hairdressing tools.

-Years of struggling to be taken seriously as a young entrepreneur left Ahmad with some hard-earned business wisdom – and an annual turnover of $24 million as of 2017.
+Years of struggling to be taken seriously as a young entrepreneur left Issa with some hard-earned business wisdom – and an annual turnover of $24 million as of 2017.

-“People will question what you are doing, put you down or make you feel bad about your choices… remember to go with your gut feeling and try everything at least once,” Ahmad says.
+“People will question what you are doing, put you down or make you feel bad about your choices… remember to go with your gut feeling and try everything at least once,” Issa says.

-According to Ahmad, the path to success is different for every business.
+According to Issa, the path to success is different for every business.